bsquizz/ocdeployer/example/README.md

 2) Imports any needed secrets from the secrets local dir, or from a separate OpenShift project.
 NOTE: if any secrets exist with the same name in the project, they will be overwritten.
 3) Runs custom pre-deploy logic, if any is defined.
 4) For each stage, it deploys the components in the configured order.
 If the default `deploy` logic is not overwritten by a custom deploy method:
-* the template is run through jinja2 processing first.
-This looks at any values in the env.yaml that are not defined as 'parameters'
+* the template is run through jinja2 processing first. jinja2 processing will use any values in the env.yaml that are not defined as 'parameters'
 * the template is then processed via `oc process -f` and the `parameters` defined in the env file are passed in.
 If a parameter exists in the env file but it is NOT defined in the template, it will not be passed in.
 * `oc apply` is run for the processed template.
 This means you can "re-deploy" over an existing deployment, and if items already exist the config for them is just overwritten.
 5) Waits for any `DeploymentConfigs` that were just configured to reach "active" state (it waits for all components in a stage in parallel), then moves on to the next stage.